It all started back in September 1996, when I was just a mere 8th grader….

 I must have read it at least two or three times, and as I did a new plan began forming in my mind.
 I suddenly began to understand that CTNP had never effectively approached this project from the perspective of a business, and certainly not with an understanding of the entertainment industry.
 It’s hard to explain how I didn’t recognize more of this before, but suddenly things were becoming remarkably clear.
 I realized that, from my recent whirlwind years chasing multifaceted career goals, I had a route to follow—a direction I could possibly take that might actually give the novel a chance.
 That was when I made a single phone call that changed everything.

 I spoke to an individual named Travis, a business contact I had gained in the field of licensed products and someone I knew had a pulse on the landscape.
 What he told me resonated unlike anything before, because now I finally understood—now my mind was more properly aligned with this field at its level.
-And, what he told me seemed utterly simple: that Square-Enix probably would not take me seriously until I first had a publisher behind the novel.
-Further, he referred me to another trusted contact who could help me to make this happen…but first, of course, the novel had to be finished and publisher ready.
+And what I took from that call was simple in concept: complete that first novel and get it publisher-ready.

 And thus was sparked the novel’s single greatest evolution in over six years of time and possibly even since its initial inception….

 What has happened since is almost hard to explain.
 By this time in October 2015, I was running my own business which was both successful and operationally simple.
 Aside from occasional traveling, I had managed to keep operations to my home office.
 Not only had I achieved a solid financial position (fully recovering from the losses of the previous ventures), but I had total discretion and flexibility over my time.